sherman-jordan/pf2e-visioner/Actions.md

 ![Attack Consequences Chat](images/actions/attack_consequences_chat.png)

 `Apply Changes` applies the default recommendations without opening the dialog.
 For most actions, that would mean accepting the visibility changes recommended based on RAW and auto-detected conditions.
-For Attack Consequences, the default behavior (with AVS turned on) would remove any forced visibility state like `hidden` or `undetected` and allow AVS to decide based on environmental conditions on the scene.
+For Attack Consequences, the default behavior (with AVS turned on) would remove any forced visibility state like `hidden` or `undetected` and allow AVS to decide observation states based on environmental conditions on the scene.

 **Attack Consequences Dialog:**

 ![Attack Consequences Dialog](images/actions/attack_consequences_dialog.png)

-> [!IMPORTANT]
-> The Remove Overrides button displayed above exists conditionally when AVS is turned on.
-It is intended this is the default when playing with AVS, as it will remove visibility states from the target token.
-This means instead of forcing a visibility state of `observed` as a consequence of attacking, lighting conditions etc. Will still apply.
-> In the absence of AVS, the recommendation will default to `observed` and the GM will need to account for ambient conditions manually before accepting*

 # Create a Diversion
 When a player uses the Create a Diversion action, Visioner injects a callout into the associated chat card so the GM is able to quickly adjust visibility accordingly: